Sharkbench

 Gin (Go)

-Gin is a high-performance HTTP web framework written in Go (Golang).
-It is known for its speed and efficiency, built on top of the HttpRouter, the fastest HTTP router for Go.
-Gin provides a simple to use API for building robust web applications and microservices.
+Gin is a high-performance HTTP web framework written in Go (Golang) built on top of HttpRouter, the fastest HTTP router for Go.
+It provides a simple API for building robust web applications and microservices with an emphasis on speed and efficiency.
+Gin includes helpful features like middleware support, error management, and JSON validation.

 This benchmark tests how fast a framework can perform concurrent HTTP requests, I/O operations, and JSON de/serialization.